TechHandbooks/azure-ai-cohort-day-2/Day2Assignment.md

    - Screenshots of model performance and visualizations (optional).

 3. **Share the Repository Link**
-   - Once your work is uploaded, share the repository URL with your instructor.
+   - Once your work is uploaded, share the repository URL in this Microsoft Form - [Here](https://forms.office.com/r/MwtiC6U7Ju?origin=lprLink)

 ---